ORNL/cyberwheel/README.md

 This project runs on, and has been tested with, Python 3.10.
 Once installed, poetry should automatically use this version for its virtual environment.

+* poetry
+Cyberwheel uses poetry to manage and install python packages.
+For instructions on how to install poetry, visit their [installation page](https://python-poetry.org/docs/#installation).

 * graphviz

 For the dash server visualization to function, you need graphviz, an open source graph visualization software, installed on your system.

 Instructions for installing graphviz can be found in their [documentation](https://graphviz.org/download/).

-*On newer OSX systems running on silicone chips, there may be an error with installing the `pygraphviz` package not finding the graphviz configuration files.
-(DOCUMENT WORKAROUND)*

 ### Installation

-When graphviz is installed, you can run

-This installs all packages in pyproject.toml and resolves any dependencies.

-Once all packages are installed, you can just run
+Once all dependencies are installed:

-1. Clone the cyberwheel repo with HTTPS:
+1. If you haven't already, clone the cyberwheel repo with HTTPS
    ```sh
    git clone https://github.com/ORNL/cyberwheel.git
    ```